Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Methodology

-To ensure the formal correctness of the proofs generated by our framework we adopted the Lean verification method from DeepSeek-Prover-V1.5 to enhance the formalization step in our proof generation process utilizing RLPAF to refine our model's ability to generate proofs that are verifiable in Lean \citep{Jiang2024}.
+To ensure the formal correctness of the proofs generated by our framework, we adopted the Lean verification method from DeepSeek-Prover-V1.5 to enhance the formalization step in our proof generation process, utilizing RLPAF to refine our model's ability to generate proofs that are verifiable in Lean \citep{Xin2024DeepSeekProverV15HP}.
 By integrating proof-assistant feedback, our models are more robust in producing proofs that adhere to the strict syntactic and logical requirements of Lean.

 The formal proofs were verified using Lean 4 to ensure correctness.
 The generated proof code was submitted to Lean, and the results were analyzed.
-If verification failed, error messages were extracted and used to refine the proof iteratively.
-The Autoformalizer adjusted the prompt or proof based on these errors, repeating the process up to a set attempt limit until the proof passed verification or the limit was reached.
+On failure, we extract error messages and feed them back into the autoformalizer along with adjusted prompts.
+This loop repeats until verification succeeds or we exhaust the allowed attempts $r$.
+If the maximum depth is not yet reached, we perform another graph traversal and generation loop.